IstodorStefan/Arduino-ultrasonic-sensor-display/README.md

-# Arduino-ultrasonic-sensor-display
-Arduino Uno R4 WiFi.
-Radar sweep mode in Processing that activates when I press a button.
-Second Mode: parking sensor with a wave animation on the small OLED display.
-Both modes are integrated into a single codebase.
-I also have a video demonstrating how the servo motor and ultrasonic sensor work and how the modes switch with a button press.
+Arduino Radar System with OLED Display & Dual Modes

+Arduino Uno R4 WiFi project featuring a sonar system with two operating modes:
+1. Radar sweep mode with real-time visualization in Processing
+2. Parking sensor mode with wave animation on an OLED display

+Both modes are controlled using a button and integrated into a single codebase.

 A simple radar system built using Arduino, an ultrasonic sensor, and a servo motor.
 The system scans the environment and detects objects in real time, displaying the results both on a small OLED screen and a custom Processing interface.